changeworld/azure-docs.pl-pl/articles/virtual-machines/windows/instance-metadata-service.md

 ms.date: 04/25/2019
 ms.author: sukumari
 ms.reviewer: azmetadata
-ms.openlocfilehash: 4e411d986ffe88c0cf498262688afd2ecc71e51c
+ms.openlocfilehash: f62406a341c7e1467cdf17b21662bb5c0993881c
-ms.sourcegitcommit: 49cf9786d3134517727ff1e656c4d8531bbbd332
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 11/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "74038524"
+ms.locfileid: "74232396"
 ---
-# <a name="azure-instance-metadata-service"></a>Usługa metadanych wystąpienia platformy Azure
+# <a name="azure-instance-metadata-service"></a>Azure Instance Metadata service

-Usługa Azure Instance Metadata Service zawiera informacje o uruchomionych wystąpieniach maszyn wirtualnych, które mogą służyć do zarządzania maszynami wirtualnymi i ich konfigurowania.
+The Azure Instance Metadata Service provides information about running virtual machine instances that can be used to manage and configure your virtual machines.
-Obejmuje to takie informacje, jak jednostka SKU, konfiguracja sieci i nadchodzące zdarzenia konserwacji.
-Aby uzyskać więcej informacji na temat typu dostępnych informacji, zobacz [Metadata API](#metadata-apis).
+This includes information such as SKU, network configuration, and upcoming maintenance events.
+For more information on what type of information is available, see [metadata APIs](#metadata-apis).

-Instance Metadata Service platformy Azure to punkt końcowy REST dostępny dla wszystkich maszyn wirtualnych IaaS utworzonych za pośrednictwem [Azure Resource Manager](https://docs.microsoft.com/rest/api/resources/).
+Azure's Instance Metadata Service is a REST Endpoint accessible to all IaaS VMs created via the [Azure Resource Manager](https://docs.microsoft.com/rest/api/resources/).
-Punkt końcowy jest dostępny w dobrze znanym adresie IP bez obsługi routingu (`169.254.169.254`), do którego można uzyskać dostęp tylko z poziomu maszyny wirtualnej.
+The endpoint is available at a well-known non-routable IP address (`169.254.169.254`) that can be accessed only from within the VM.

 > [!IMPORTANT]
-> Ta usługa jest **ogólnie dostępna** we wszystkich regionach świadczenia usługi Azure.
-Regularnie otrzymuje aktualizacje, aby uwidocznić nowe informacje o wystąpieniach maszyn wirtualnych.
-Ta strona przedstawia aktualne dostępne [interfejsy API metadanych](#metadata-apis) .
+> This service is  **generally available** in all Azure Regions.
+It regularly receives updates to expose new information about virtual machine instances.
+This page reflects the up-to-date [metadata APIs](#metadata-apis) available.

 ## <a name="service-availability"></a>Dostępność usług

-Usługa jest dostępna w ogólnie dostępnych regionach platformy Azure.
-Nie wszystkie wersje interfejsu API mogą być dostępne we wszystkich regionach świadczenia usługi Azure.
+The service is available in generally available Azure regions.
+Not all API version may be available in all Azure Regions.

-Regions                                        | Opóźnienie?                                 | Obsługiwane wersje
+Regiony                                        | Availability?                                 | Obsługiwane wersje
 -----------------------------------------------|-----------------------------------------------|-----------------
-[Wszystkie ogólnie dostępne globalne regiony platformy Azure](https://azure.microsoft.com/regions/)     | Ogólnie dostępne | 2017-04-02, 2017-08-01, 2017-12-01, 2018-02-01, 2018-04-02, 2018-10-01, 2019-02-01, 2019-03-11, 2019-04-30, 2019-06-01, 2019-06-04
+[All Generally Available Global Azure Regions](https://azure.microsoft.com/regions/)     | Ogólnie dostępne | 2017-04-02, 2017-08-01, 2017-12-01, 2018-02-01, 2018-04-02, 2018-10-01, 2019-02-01, 2019-03-11, 2019-04-30, 2019-06-01, 2019-06-04
 [Azure Government](https://azure.microsoft.com/overview/clouds/government/)              | Ogólnie dostępne | 2017-04-02, 2017-08-01, 2017-12-01, 2018-02-01, 2018-04-02, 2018-10-01, 2019-02-01, 2019-03-11, 2019-04-30
 [Chińska wersja platformy Azure](https://www.azure.cn/)                                                     | Ogólnie dostępne | 2017-04-02, 2017-08-01, 2017-12-01, 2018-02-01, 2018-04-02, 2018-10-01, 2019-02-01, 2019-03-11, 2019-04-30
-[Azure (Niemcy)](https://azure.microsoft.com/overview/clouds/germany/)                    | Ogólnie dostępne | 2017-04-02, 2017-08-01, 2017-12-01, 2018-02-01, 2018-04-02, 2018-10-01, 2019-02-01, 2019-03-11, 2019-04-30
+[Azure Germany](https://azure.microsoft.com/overview/clouds/germany/)                    | Ogólnie dostępne | 2017-04-02, 2017-08-01, 2017-12-01, 2018-02-01, 2018-04-02, 2018-10-01, 2019-02-01, 2019-03-11, 2019-04-30

-Ta tabela jest aktualizowana, gdy istnieją aktualizacje usługi i dostępne są nowe obsługiwane wersje.
+This table is updated when there are service updates and or new supported versions are available.

-Aby wypróbować Instance Metadata Service, Utwórz maszynę wirtualną z poziomu [Azure Resource Manager](https://docs.microsoft.com/rest/api/resources/) lub [Azure Portal](https://portal.azure.com) w powyższych regionach i postępuj zgodnie z poniższymi przykładami.
+To try out the Instance Metadata Service, create a VM from [Azure Resource Manager](https://docs.microsoft.com/rest/api/resources/) or the [Azure portal](https://portal.azure.com) in the above regions and follow the examples below.

-## <a name="usage"></a>Sposób użycia
+## <a name="usage"></a>Użycie

 ### <a name="versioning"></a>Obsługa wersji

-Instance Metadata Service ma wersję, a określenie wersji interfejsu API w żądaniu HTTP jest obowiązkowe.
+The Instance Metadata Service is versioned and specifying the API version in the HTTP request is mandatory.

-W tej [tabeli dostępności](#service-availability)są wyświetlane najnowsze wersje.
+You can see the newest versions listed in this [availability table](#service-availability).

-W miarę dodawania nowszych wersji nadal można uzyskać dostęp do starszych wersji, jeśli skrypty są zależne od określonych formatów danych.
+As newer versions are added, older versions can still be accessed for compatibility if your scripts have dependencies on specific data formats.

-Jeśli żadna wersja nie zostanie określona, zostanie zwrócony błąd z listą najnowszych obsługiwanych wersji.
+When no version is specified, an error is returned with a list of the newest supported versions.

 > [!NOTE]
-> Odpowiedź jest ciągiem JSON.
-Poniższy Przykładowa odpowiedź jest całkiem wydrukowana pod kątem czytelności.
+> The response is a JSON string.
+The following example response is pretty-printed for readability.

 **Żądanie**